mcgurk/LoRa/README.md

 | DIO2 (valkoinen) | 12 (GPIO18) |
 | DIO3 (valko/sini) | 13 (GPIO27) |
 | LED | 3 (GPIO2) |

-**Notice!
-Wiringpi "Name"-column "GPIO"-numbers are not same as GPIO-numbers in Python or pinout-charts.
-Use Wiringpi "BCM" numbers as GPIO numbers.**

 ### test / scan
 Reset and DIO0 can be unconnected when using spi_scan?